Quillen (co)homology of divided power algebras over an operad: Example: The operad Com

 \section{Example: The operad \texorpdfstring{$\Com$}{Com}}

-In this section, we apply our general construction for Beck modules, universal enveloping algebra, Beck derivations and Kähler differentials for divided power algebras over the operad $\Com$ of associative, commutative (non-unital) algebras.
-We check that these correspond to the construction obtained by the first author in \cites{Dokas09,Dokas23}.
+In this section, we apply our general constructions for Beck modules, universal enveloping algebra, Beck derivations and Kähler differentials to divided power algebras over the operad $\Com$ of associative, commutative (non-unital) algebras.
+We check that these correspond to the constructions obtained by the first author in \cites{Dokas09,Dokas23}.

 We will divide this section into two subsections.
 In Section~\ref{sec:ComClassical}, we recall the definition of classical divided power algebras.
 We refer the reader to \cites{Cartan56exp7,Roby65} and \cite{Berthelot74}*{\S I} for more details.
 We then review the characterisation of Beck modules, universal enveloping algebra, Beck derivations and Kähler differentials for these objects obtained by the first author \cites{Dokas09,Dokas23}.
 In Section~\ref{sec:ComOperadic}, we show how these characterisations correspond to those given in this article for a general operad $\P$, once we set $\P=\Com$.